wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Push

-The `push()` method in JavaScript is used to add one or more elements to the end of an array.
+The `push()` method is used to add one or more elements to the end of an array.
 It modifies the original array, returns the new length of the array, and is a destructive method.

 ```javascript
 let fruits = ['apple', 'banana'];